United4Trails

 The Travel Management Rule, adopted in 2005, established that motorized travel on national forest lands is authorized only on routes designated for that use — identified on each forest's Motor Vehicle Use Map.
 Trails and areas not designated as open are, by default, closed to motorized vehicles.

-The rule was developed through extensive local public input, with participation from both motorized and non-motorized recreation groups, alongside land managers and conservation stakeholders.
-It remains the primary framework for coordinating shared trail use, reducing conflict between user groups, and supporting the volunteer maintenance programs that keep many forest trails passable.
+The Travel Management Rule remains the primary framework for coordinating shared trail use, reducing conflict between user groups, and supporting the volunteer maintenance programs that keep many forest trails passable.

 This site tracks discussion, proposed changes, and public information related to the rule as it affects hikers, equestrians, mountain bikers, OHV riders, and other forest visitors.